scala/docs.scala-lang/tutorials/scala-with-maven.md

 ## Introduction
 [Maven][1] is a build/project management tool.
 It favours "convention over configuration"; it can greatly simplify builds for "standard" projects and a Maven user can usually understand the structure of another Maven project just by looking at its `pom.xml` (Project Object Model).
 Maven is a plugin-based architecture, making it easy to add new libraries and modules to existing projects.
 For example, adding a new dependency usually involves only 5 extra lines in the `pom.xml`.
 These "artifacts" are downloaded from repositories such as [The Central Repository][2].

+You can also check out the official [example project][36] which uses the same Scala plugin we will show here.

 ## Jumping Ahead
-If you're familiar with Maven, you can go ahead with the [Scala Maven Plugin][5]
+If you're familiar with Maven, you can go ahead with the [Scala Maven Plugin][5].

 ## The Scala Maven Plugin
 We'll be using the Scala Maven Plugin ([GitHub repo][5], [website][22]) (formerly known as the maven-scala-plugin; renamed to honour the new naming policy where only Maven core plugins are prefixed with "maven"), by far the dominant plugin for Scala projects. *Note: the plugin includes Scala from the Central Repository so there's no need to install it yourself if you're compiling with Maven.*